tiagoprn/pde.nvim/README.md

 The distro package names below with additional tooling to make this work take into account PopOS!
 22.04+ (which derives from Ubuntu), so if you want to use this on any other distro you must use the equivalent names there.

+## MANUAL INSTALL/UPGRADE METHOD
-## Manual install/upgrade method (from master branch on github repo - bleeding edge)
+(from master branch on github repo - bleeding edge)

 Run [my sync-neovim bash script](./scripts/sync-neovim.sh)